-Figure 1.The context of the work diagram
+Environment of the current System

 Project Description

 Project Overview

 3D Tic-Tac-Toe is an extension of the century old game of Tic-Tac-Toe.
 This game will be available on both mobile software (iOS and Android) and as a website for PC users.
 Each player will create an account with a unique user ID.
 This will track their progress in the game and their achievements.
 The new game will have all the rules from the original game and some more.
 3D Tic-Tac-Toe will consist of up-to 4 players with every player trying to win the game before others.
 The game surface will be in a cube shape resulting in 6 total surfaces where the game can be played.
 A player needs to win on 2 total surfaces to be considered a winner.
 The game will have powerups/charms to make the game more exciting.
 It will be a free-to-play game with players earning or purchasing different power ups and avatars for their gameplay.